 May I fax my application to the School Food Service office?

-No, only original application will be accepted.
+No, only original applications will be accepted.

 Where can I submit my household’s application?